Caring for Your Pet Chinchilla

 ENVIRONMENTAL

 Your Chinchilla’s New Home – Your chinchillas will need a place of their own where they can find security and quiet time.
-A large cage with two or three levels is important to satisfy their natural urge to hop and climb.
+A large cage with two or three levels is important to satisfy their natural urge to hop and jump.
 Your chinchillas will need physical and social stimulation, which no cage can provide.
-Take your chinchillas out daily and this routine will become a much loved event for all of you!
+Take your chinchillas out daily, and with close supervision, this routine will become a much loved event for all of you!

 Hammock – Chinchillas love heights!
-A hammock satisfies their natural instinct to climb and be up high, They may even find it cozy enough to have a snooze in.
+A hammock satisfies their natural instinct to be up high.
+They may even find it cozy enough to have a snooze in.
+Please ensure your pet does not eat the material.
+If he is so inclined, please do not use the hammock or any other similar items made of cloth.

 Hiding Place – Every creature needs an area to call their own.
 Hideaways are necessary to reduce stress and help make them feel secure.
 We recommend at least two hideaways.
-Nesting boxes, goldfish bowls and fish ornaments, such as clay pots are all popular hideaways.
+Grass, wood, pet safe plastic hide outs or a nest box are all popular hideaways.

 NUTRITIONAL

 Hay – Your chinchilla is a herbivore, which means he only eats plant food.
 Grass hay is absolutely vital to the digestive health of your chinchilla, and will make up the majority of your pet’s daily diet.
 It helps prevent obesity, dental disease, diarrhea and boredom.
 The bonus is that they also love it.
 Chinchillas should have unlimited access to grass hay, and eat a pile of hay twice the size of his body everyday.
-Chinchillas, less than six months old, must also receive alfalfa hay, as it has additional calcium and protein.
-After six months, alfalfa hay should be used only as a treat.
+Young chinchillas, less than a year old, can benefit from eating alfalfa hay, as it has additional calcium and protein.
+After one year, alfalfa hay should be used only as a treat.
 All grass hays, timothy, orchard grass, oat and botanical (timothy blended with herbs) are exactly the same nutritionally; they are just different in taste and texture.
-Resist offering the same type of hay, thus ensuring that your pet won’t refuse hay if the colour or texture changes, which does happen naturally.

-Chinchilla Pellets – Chinchilla pellets made from hay must be offered free choice until your chinchilla is approximately six months of age.
+Chinchilla Pellets – Chinchilla pellets made from hay must be offered free choice until your chinchilla is approximately one year of age.
 Rabbit pellets may not be used.
 It has been found that long-term feeding of rabbit pellets to chinchillas is harmful.
-Once they have reached adulthood, 1 ½ Tbsps twice a day is the approximate serving suggestion.
+Once they have reached adulthood, 1-2 tablespoons a day is the approximate serving suggestion.
 Provide mixes with nuts, corn, seeds and fruits as a treat only.
-Chinchilla’s have a habit of selecting these tempting morsels and leaving the healthy pellets.
+Chinchillas have a habit of selecting these tempting morsels and leaving the healthy pellets.

 Vitamin and Mineral Supplement – This should be added to the drinking water according to bottle directions.
 You may also add it to your chinchilla’s favourite vegetable or treat.
 Watch that your chinchillas don’t reject the food the supplement is added to though.
 In the wild, animals may choose the foods their bodies require.
 With domesticated pets, even if you give your chinchillas a wide variety of foods, you may not be providing them with certain vitamins and minerals that they need.